 Whether this is explained in spiritual or scientific terms, the essence is the same.
 Interestingly, both spiritual and scientific visions converge here.
 Evolution is understood as an on-going process, and at the same time one which unfolds from an eternal essence, a unified implicate order, which, as we align with it, we begin to express in our own vision and actions, merging in synergy with others tapping into the same invisible order.
 Thus, as we deepen into our own connection with the universal essence, we simultaneously ride out the unfolding edge of our collective evolution as humanity.
 This is very exciting, opening up vast new possibilities, and also critically needed today.
 Because the other recognition intrinsic to the evolutionary perspective is that, while we are moving into the unknown, there are also certain evolutionary patterns we can become aware of, which can shift our evolutionary trajectory from one, as Barbara Marx Hubbard says, of “evolution by chance to evolution by choice.”

 Scientists have realized that evolution proceeds not in a straight, continuous line but what they call “punctuated equilibrium” – meaning phases of growing complexity in a system or species which must be met by an equal growth in connectivity and cooperation in order to jump to the next level – or else go extinct.
 As many have realized today, we are at a crisis point; we need to leverage this as a shift point.
+As Barbara Marx Hubbard puts it, we need to make an evolutionary leap from Homo Sapiens to Homo Universalis.
 We need to recognize our unity with the very Source of Creation, and from our deepest connection with it, effect in ourselves and others a quantum leap to a higher order of consciousness that embraces all of our gifts in a whole-systems transformation to a world of new possibilities.
 The more closely we align ourselves with the Source of our own being, the Source of Creation itself, the more expansive our consciousness and our reach; we become active co-creators in the shaping of the future of humanity and the planet, active agents in the Eternal unfolding.

 Each of these three vital phases in our evolution – inward, outward and onward (inner/integral, outer/engaged and evolutionary/co-creative) -- would be supported and nurtured through the Shakti Centre facilities and collaborative network.

-Because we also seek to integrate feminine perspectives and wisdom, so critical to this evolutionary shift towards greater balance and unity in spirituality and society today, we’ve gathered a core group of women spiritual teachers and leaders, along with men who honor the crucial need for the feminine at this point in history.
+We also seek to integrate, as an intrinsic part of this work, feminine perspectives and wisdom, which play such an essential role in this evolutionary shift to greater balance and unity in the collective consciousness and structures of society today.
+To this end, we’ve gathered a core group of women spiritual teachers and leaders, along with men who honor the crucial need for the feminine at this point in history.
 An important part of our work is to create new visions, structures and processes which actively integrate feminine voice, values and perspectives, at both the spiritual and social levels, both at the Shakti Centre itself and as a model for the larger society.
-We feel that as a collective, both women and men, we need to identify these values and give them top priority, bringing them into expression at the highest levels of consciousness as well as the highest levels of society.

-Meditation and deep reflection would serve as the foundation and springboard for such transformation, inner as well as outer.
-In particular, forms of meditation leading to non-dual realization, expanded to embrace more feminine styles and approaches, along with supportive and integrative energy and bodywork, will be the focus of the spiritual practice, and the fulcrum for both personal healing and engaged social action.
+Forms of meditation leading to non-dual realization, often expanded to embrace more feminine styles and approaches, along with supportive and integrative energy and bodywork, will be the focus of the spiritual practice, and the fulcrum for both personal healing and engaged social action.

-At a practical level, in addition to being a sanctuary where people can come to work on their own inner spiritual and psychological process, through meditation, healing, dialogue and circles, the Shakti Centre would thus also serve as a crucible for greater social change, bringing the level of inner, individual development to bear on the outer collective.
+In addition to being a sanctuary for people to come and work on their own inner psychological and spiritual process, through meditation, healing, dialogue and circles, the Shakti Centre would also serve as a crucible for greater social change, bringing the level of inner, individual development to bear on the outer collective.
 There are at least three ways in which the Shakti Centre would help effect change in the world:

-n Serving as a social model for another way of living – including new economic and ecological approaches -- based on whole-systems perspectives springing from a direct realization of interconnection and unity.
+-- Serving as a social model for a way of living – including economic and ecological approaches – based on universal spiritual values, springing from a direct realization of interconnection and unity.
 In this way we would act as a microcosm, or nucleus, for changes that could then radiate out to the larger society.

-n Facilitating a program for creative expression, not only for inner development, but also as an outreach to the wider public; publicizing and broadcasting new visions through writing, music, film-making, and other media arts.
-Scientific and social research, as well as our own inner search, would also give impetus to the new visions emanating from the Shakti Centre.
+-- Facilitating a program for creative expression, not only for inner development, but also as an outreach to the wider public; publicizing and broadcasting new visions through writing, music, films, etc.

-n Sacred activist outreach: generating a global network of associated centres, communities and sacred activist projects, both virtual and on the ground, with which we would work in active collaboration and synergy
+-- Sacred activist outreach: generating a global network of associated centres, communities and sacred activist projects, both virtual and on the ground, with which we would work in active collaboration.

-In this way, our major areas of activity, from inwards out, include: meditation; healing; creative expression; research, dialogue and sharing circles; and sacred activism, in connection with local and global collaborative networks.
+In this way, our major areas of activity include: meditation; healing; creative expression; research, dialogue and sharing circles; and sacred activism, in connection with local and global collaborative networks.
 A central meditation hall, healing centre, library for research and writing, and rooms for dialogue, circles, workshops and gatherings would reflect the range of our activities.
 Residential dormitories and a central dining room would also be on the premises.
-We would use sustainable architecture and grow our own permaculture gardens, with opportunities available to work in them as part of a WWOOF or work-exchange program.
 For some the Shakti Centre would be home; for others a place to visit, heal, meditate, share and co-create with others.